Greenlandic language

 Greenlandic, (Note: in grønlandsk /da/) also known by its endonym Kalaallisut (kalaallisut, /kl/), is an Inuit language belonging to the Eskimoan branch of the Eskaleut language family.
-It is primarily spoken by the Greenlandic people native to Greenland; and has about native speakers as of 2025.
+It is primarily spoken by the Greenlandic people native to Greenland, with about native speakers as of 2025, making it the largest Eskaleut language by number of speakers.
 Written in the Latin script, it is the sole official language of Greenland, and a recognized minority language in Denmark.

-It is closely related to the Inuit languages in Canada such as Inuktitut.
-It is the most widely spoken Eskaleut language.
 In June 2009, the government of Greenland, the Naalakkersuisut, made Greenlandic the sole official language of the autonomous territory, to strengthen it in the face of competition from the colonial language, Danish.
+Greenlandic is closely related to Canadian Inuit languages such as Inuktitut.
 The main variety is Kalaallisut, or West Greenlandic.
 The second variety is Tunumiit oraasiat, or East Greenlandic.
 The language of the Inughuit (Thule Inuit) of Greenland, Inuktun or Polar Inuit, is a recent arrival and a dialect of Inuktitut.

 Greenlandic is a polysynthetic language that allows the creation of long words by stringing together roots and suffixes.
-The language's morphosyntactic alignment is ergative, treating both the argument (subject) of an intransitive verb and the object of a transitive verb in one way, but the subject of a transitive verb in another.
+The language's morphosyntactic alignment is ergative, treating both the subject of an intransitive verb and the object of a transitive verb in one way, but the subject of a transitive verb in another.
 For example, "he plays the guitar" would be in the ergative case as a transitive agent, whereas "I bought a guitar" and "as the guitar plays" (the latter being the intransitive sense of the same verb "to play") would both be in the absolutive case.